 - 2) class participation is worth 10 points;

-The total points for the class is 165.
+The total points for the class is about 140, depending on the number of homeworks.
 The class has no final or midterm.
-In place of the Hedge Tournament you can opt to write a term paper.
+In place of the Hedge Tournament, grad students can can opt to write a term paper.

 Homework and how to submit it

 Generally, each homework consists of a program.
-The homework is submitted electronically via the myCommSite.
+The homework is submitted electronically via myCommSite.
 The class schedule indicates what is due and when.
 Deadlines are enforced by the server without exception.
-All homework must be uploaded before the due date and time according to the McIntire server clock, not your computer clock, which might be off.
-In the rare event that the network or the server malfunctions and you are not able to upload the homework, email me the homework.
+All homework must be uploaded before the deadline according to the McIntire server clock (not your computer clock, which might be off).
+In the rare event that the network or the server malfunctions and you are not able to upload the homework, email me.
 The time-stamp of the email will be proof of timely submission.
-All late homework is subject to a late penalty equal to 2 points.
+All late homework is subject to a penalty equal to 2 points per week.
 Keep a copy of all files.
 If you want to submit a late homework please submit it with the current homework, in a separate .zip file clearly labeled (e.g., "Homework23Late.zip" or similar).
 After submission, email me and I will grade it.